pepzicles/Liminal/README.md

 3. In the Anaconda-Navigator, launch Jupyter Notebook.
 Navigate to where you have downloaded Liminal.ipynb, and open it in Jupyter Notebook.
 4. Run all the cells.
 All images, media should be downloaded locally in a folder called "downloadedImages".

 To automatically run the code every 10 minutes:
-1. Under the folder "Code", download [run_notebook.py](Code/run_notebook.py).
+1. Under the folder "Code", download [run_notebook.py](Code/run_notebook.py) in the same folder as Liminal.ipynb.
-1. Open terminal.
-Navigate (cd) into the folder where you have Liminal.ipynb and
+2. Open terminal.
+Navigate (cd) into the folder where you have Liminal.ipynb and run_notebook.py
+3. In terminal, run: _python run_notebook.py_
+This would automatically make Liminal.ipynb restart and run all its cells every 10 mins.

 ## Contact